Text by CLOT Magazine

-In this second part about how the Chernobyl accident impacted not only the lives of millions of people, we will explore the consequences that the accident had on the cultural heritage not only of the former Soviet Union but the rest of the world.
+In this second part about how the Chornobyl accident impacted not only the lives of millions of people, we will explore the consequences that the accident had on the cultural heritage not only of the former Soviet Union but the rest of the world.

 The Exclusion Zone is the heart of the Ukrainian Polissya.
 Thirty-five years after the accident – the fields are slowly overgrown with forest, houses and buildings – young trees are getting taller every year, and villages and hamlets are turning into thick bushes.

 The Exclusion Zone is a natural ecosystem of almost closed types.
 The presence of radioactive contamination of the territory, its parameters and features are a unique source of information.
-Mechanisms of accumulation and chains of movement of radionuclides in the biological environment, signs of the influence of ionising radiation on natural objects, determination of parameters and conditions of distribution of radioactive materials in the biosphere are the main directions of radioecological researches in the Exclusion Zone.
-Today, the Exclusion Zone is the only one-of-a-kind, a complex platform for the whole spectrum of radioecological research.
+Mechanisms of accumulation and chains of movement of radionuclides in the biological environment, signs of the influence of ionising radiation on natural objects, and determination of parameters and conditions of distribution of radioactive materials in the biosphere are the main directions of radioecological research in the Exclusion Zone.
+Today, the Exclusion Zone is the only one-of-a-kind, complex platform for the whole spectrum of radioecological research.

-Almost until the last years before the accident, the people of Chernobyl Polissya believed in the arrival of mermaids (ancestral souls) for the mermaid week after the Trinity, in the magical power of healers and witches and ritual actions and orders.
+Almost until the last years before the accident, the people of Chornobyl Polissya believed in the arrival of mermaids (ancestral souls) for the mermaid week after the Trinity, in the magical power of healers and witches and ritual actions and orders.

-After the accident the natives of this region were scattered around the world, losing the most precious thing – the connection with the native spiritual environment in which they grew up and from which they organically adopted their parents’ language and deep cultural traditions.
+After the accident, the natives of this region were scattered around the world, losing the most precious thing – the connection with the native spiritual environment in which they grew up and from which they organically adopted their parents’ language and deep cultural traditions.
 Practically this part of Ukraine ceased to exist as a whole ethnocultural and linguistic area.

 Thanks to many scientists’ obsessive work in the affected areas and places of compact residence of migrants, a unique museum-archival fund was collected, which now includes 175 thousand photographs, 7500 hours of audio and video recordings, about 50 thousand material monuments, and 21 thousand archival documents.